Looking for things to do in Temecula, California? We have over 50 classes, activities, and kid-friendly places to visit with the whole family.

 - GUNFIGHTER’S SHOW – The Old Town Temecula Gunfighter’s will be performing a wild west stunt show on select dates.

 - BIKE RIDING – Grab your bikes and explore over 90 miles of trails in Temecula.
-If you don’t have your own bikes you can rent them from Pedal to the Metal.
+If you don’t have your own bikes rent them from Pedal to the Metal.

 - APPLE STORE – Did you know that the Apple store offer classes?
-They do, so go learn something new; everything from coding, to iphoneography, and art labs for kids.
+They have everything from coding, to iphoneography, and art labs for kids.

 Please pin this post so others will find it too.